An Efficient Algorithm to Compute Norms for Finite Horizon, Linear Time-Varying Systems: Existing Methods For Gain Computation

 Let system $G$ and its adjoint $G^\sim$ be given.
 The algorithm is initialized with a candidate disturbance $d^{(1)}$, maximum number of iterations $N$, initial performance $\gamma^{(0)}=-\infty$ and desired absolute tolerance $\epsilon_a$.
 The initial disturbance can be chosen randomly or by any other means.
 It is normalized so that $\|d^{(1)}\|_{2,[0,T]} = 1$.
 The first step in the iteration is to simulate the system $G$ forward in time from $t=0$ to $t=T$ using chosen disturbance $d^{(i)}$ and zero initial conditions.
 This step yields the outputs $e_I^{(i)}$ and $e_E^{(i)}$.
 The forward induced performance $\gamma_f^{(i)}$ can be computed for this specific unit-norm disturbance.

 The next step involves backward simulation of the adjoint dynamics $G^\sim$ from $t=T$ to $t=0$ using input $q^{(i)}\equiv e_I^{(i)}$ and boundary condition for $p(T) \equiv C_E(T)^\top e_E^{(i)}(T)$.
 This gives the adjoint output $r^{(i)}$.
 The gain $\gamma^{(i)}$ is given by the norm of the signal $r^{(i)}$.
 The disturbance for the next iteration $d^{(i+1)}$ is obtained by normalizing $r^{(i)}$.
 The iterations are terminated if the performance $\gamma$ fails to increase by more than the specified absolute tolerance.
 In addition, the iterations also stop if the number of iterations exceed specified $N$.
-The final outputs are induced gain $\gamma^{\star}$ and the corresponding worst-case disturbance $d^{\star}$.
+The final outputs are induced gain $\gamma_\pi$ and the corresponding worst-case disturbance $d_\pi$.
 The repeated evaluations of $G$ and it's adjoint $G^\sim$ amplify the disturbance.
 Moreover, the alignment condition ensures that the disturbance $d^{(i)}$ does not blow up and gets aligned along the direction of the largest gain as iteration progresses.
 It is known that the related matrix power iteration for singular values converges to the induced Euclidean norm of the matrix under mild technical conditions~\cite{golub2013matrix,demmel1997applied}.
-In Section~\ref{sec:poweritconv}, we show that the power iteration for LTV systems also converges to the induced gain.
+In Section~\ref{sec:poweritconv}, we show that the performance $\gamma^{(i)}$ is monotonically non-decreasing and power iteration for LTV system $G$ converges to the induced gain.
+If the iterative loop in Algorithm~\ref{alg:power} is terminated early, then $\gamma_{\pi}$ is a lower bound on the actual gain $\|G\|_{[0,T]}$.
+Numerical integration issues may arise on a significantly long horizon if $G$ is an unstable LTI system.